-McClusky is the Sheridan County seat in North Dakota, United States of America.
+McClusky is the seat of Sheridan County in North Dakota, United States of America.

 McClusky is the closest town to the geographical center of North Dakota, which lies about five miles to the southwest, thus its nickname “Heart of North Dakota.”